LunaticNeko/tissdac/README.md

 Code is released under MIT License.
 See LICENSE file for details.

-Data was pulled from the Education Management Information System (EMIS), which is operated by the Office of the Basic Education Commission (OBEC), Ministry of Education.
+School data was pulled from the Education Management Information System (EMIS), which is operated by the Office of the Basic Education Commission (OBEC), Ministry of Education.
 EMIS itself is maintained by Sumphan Phanphim, Specialist Analyst affiliated with Nongkhai Primary Educational Service Area Office 2.
 This dataset is not endorsed by officials at EMIS, OBEC, or Nongkhai PESA 2.

+Provice and district codes come from Bank of Thailand data.
+(C.N. attempted to find Ministry of Interior data, but could not find one.)

 ## Disclaimer